Watch: Jana Gana Mana played by US Army band during Yudh Abhyas 2019

 On Sunday, another video surfaced in which the US Army soldiers joined the Indian Army contingent in singing Assam Regiment's marching song Badluram ka badan zameen ke neeche hai.

 On September 17, troops of the Indian and the US Army jointly carried out the practice of counter-terrorist operations and drills.
-Soldiers of both the countries also participated in the command-post exercises during the Yudh Abhyas 2019.
+Soldiers of both countries also participated in the command-post exercises during the Yudh Abhyas 2019.